-Status Review Date Effective Date Action Archived n/a 03/14/2021 Not to be used for dates of service on or after 03/14/2021.
-Revised 02/03/2020 01/01/2021 Independent Multispecialty Physician Panel (IMPP) review.
+Status Review Date Effective Date Action Archived - 01/01/2022 Archived for Anthem Medicaid.
+Not to be used for dates of service on or after 01/01/2022.
+Archived - 11/07/2021 Archived for Commercial, Medicare, and non-Anthem Medicaid.
+Not to be used for dates of service on or after 11/07/2021.
+Revised 12/03/2020 09/12/2021 Independent Multispecialty Physician Panel (IMPP) review.
+Replaced use of SCORE risk calculator with the AHA/ACC risk calculator (ASCVD Pooled Cohort Equations).
+Added reference.
+Revised 02/03/2020 03/14/2021 IMPP review.
 Expanded criteria for patients found to have structural heart disease on initial transthoracic echocardiography (TTE); added restrictions for patients whom the initial TTE shows no evidence of structural heart disease.
 Added restrictions for TTE in evaluation of palpitation and lightheadedness.
 Added references.
 Added CPT codes 78414, 78428, S8085, and S8092.
 Revised - 01/01/2020 2020 CPT codeset added 78429, 78430, 78431, 78432, 78433, and modified descriptors for 78459, 78491, 78492.
 Revised 03/29/2019 11/10/2019 IMPP review.
 Revised criteria for blood pool imaging to address appropriate evaluation and surveillance of left ventricular function in patients treated with cardiotoxic agents and following cardiac transplantation.
 New criteria adds more expansive language for cardiac CT with quantitative evaluation of calcification.
 Added references.
 Revised 05/01/2018 06/29/2019 IMPP review.
-Revised criteria for resting TTE to address evaluation and surveillance of left ventricular function for cardio- oncology and frequency of surveillance following transcatheter mitral valve repair.
-Added clarifications to address exercise- induced syncope, dizziness, lightheadedness, or near syncope in symptomatic patients with suspected coronary artery disease (CAD) for MPI, stress echo, CCTA, and PET.
+Revised criteria for resting TTE to address evaluation and surveillance of left ventricular function for cardio-oncology and frequency of surveillance following transcatheter mitral valve repair.
+Added clarifications to address exercise-induced syncope, dizziness, lightheadedness, or near syncope in symptomatic patients with suspected coronary artery disease (CAD) for MPI, stress echo, CCTA, and PET.
 Clarified established CAD as flow limiting when diagnosed by CCTA for MPI, stress echo, and PET.
 Added references.
 Revised 07/11/2018 03/09/2019 IMPP review.
 Added the General Clinical Guideline.
 Revised 05/01/2018 01/27/2019 IMPP review.
 For MPI, stress echo, and PET, revised criteria to allow annual surveillance of CAD in patients with established CAD post-cardiac transplant and revised definition of established CAD when diagnosed by CCTA.
 Added new criteria for resting TTE to address evaluation of ventricular function in patients who have undergone cardiac transplantation.
 Criteria changes for cardiac MRI allow for an annual study to quantify cardiac iron load in chronically ill patients with cardiomyopathy who require frequent blood transfusions and remove allowance for annual left ventricular function evaluation when echocardiography is suboptimal.
 Added references.
 Revised 11/14/2017 01/01/2018 IMPP review.
 Revised criteria for CCTA and added new codes (0501T-0504T) and criteria for FFR-CT.
 Added references.
 Revised 09/07/2017 11/20/2017 IMPP review.
 Revised criteria for PET.
 Added references.
 Created - 03/30/2005 Date of origin.